nicolastakashi/prom-analytics-proxy/README.md

 Because Metrics Usage is a separate project, you must deploy it alongside `prom-analytics-proxy` to enable this feature.
 Once configured, `prom-analytics-proxy` sends the collected data to the Metrics Usage backend, which is then displayed in the Metrics Usage UI.
 For more information, see the [Metrics Usage repository](https://github.com/perses/metrics-usage).

-You can find a sample configuration file for the Metrics Usage integration in the `config` directory.
+**Try it out:** The [examples/docker-compose.yaml](examples/docker-compose.yaml) includes a complete setup with Metrics Usage integration.
+Configuration files are available in [examples/config/metrics-usage/](examples/config/metrics-usage/).

 ### Inventory Configuration